 - Clinical depression (deep sadness, loss of interest, trouble sleeping and eating) that gets worse

-- Having a "death wish," tempting fate by taking risks that could lead to death, such as driving through red lights
+- Taking risks that could lead to death, such as driving through red lights

 - Making comments about being hopeless, helpless, or worthless

-- Putting affairs in order, tying up loose ends, changing a will
+- Putting affairs in order, like tying up loose ends or changing a will

-- Saying things like "It would be better if I wasn't here" or "I want out"
+- Saying things like "It would be better if I weren't here" or "I want out"

-Remember, if you or someone you know is demonstrating any of the above warning signs of suicide with depression, either call your local suicide hot line, contact a mental health professional right away, or go to the emergency room for immediate treatment.
+If you or someone you know shows any of the above warning signs, call your local suicide hotline, contact a mental health professional right away, or go to the emergency room.